jwd83/spinup/README.md

 # spinup

-A collection of scripts to spin up servers.
+A collection of scripts to help spin up Ubuntu/Debian Virtual Machines.

+## ToDo

+1. Split Python into a Gunicon workers spinup and an NGINX reverse proxy spinup.
+2. Modify the Deluge Thin Client to generate a random username and password and present this to the user at the end of the install.

 ## Instructions